 And while there are many reasons your self service channels may be failing—from overcomplicated design to too many channels to choose from to incomplete or confusing information—the good news is that your customers are already telling you which of these shortcomings are causing your contact center’s unnecessary and costly calls.

-On September 17th, 12:00 PM CT, Tethr’s Matt Dixon, Chief Product and Research Officer and author of The Effortless Experience, and Ted McKenna, SVP of Product, will host a webinar designed to provide new insight into how to improve self service by mining the conversation data you already have.
+On September 17th, Tethr’s Matt Dixon, Chief Product and Research Officer and author of The Effortless Experience, and Ted McKenna, SVP of Product, hosted a webinar designed to provide new insight into how to improve self service by mining the conversation data you already have.

 - How customers view different forms of self service failures